2015 Cincinnati Bearcats baseball team

-The 2015 Cincinnati Bearcats baseball team represents the University of Cincinnati during the 2015 NCAA Division I baseball season.
-The Bearcats play their home games at Marge Schott Stadium as a member of the American Athletic Conference.
-They are led by head coach Ty Neal, in his second season at Cincinnati.
+The 2015 Cincinnati Bearcats baseball team represented the University of Cincinnati during the 2015 NCAA Division I baseball season.
+The Bearcats played their home games at Marge Schott Stadium as a member of the American Athletic Conference.
+They were led by head coach Ty Neal, in his second season at Cincinnati.

 Previous season

 In 2014, the Bearcats finished the season 10th in the American with a record of 22–31, 6–18 in conference play.
 They failed to qualify for the 2014 American Athletic Conference baseball tournament or the 2014 NCAA Division I baseball tournament.